 Uoma Beauty, founded by Nigerian former-LVMH executive Sharon Chuter, has a simple message: beauty comes in every colour.
 Shade ranges in foundation and concealer are impressively inclusive, while buys like lipsticks and palettes are comprised of bright eye-catching hues.
-In the UK, you can shop it at Cult Beauty and Beauty Bay.
+In the UK, you can shop it at Cult Beauty, Beauty Bay and now Boots.

 ‘We create beauty products that are, like us, a mixture of natural African roots and a quintessentially British attitude,’ say best friends Liha Okunniwa and Abi Oyepitan, the women behind Liha Beauty.
 The sleek minimalist packaging houses vegan, cruelty-free formulas that are free from parabens, sls and chemicals – try the £38 discovery kit to meet your new favourites.

 During childhood visits to West Virginia, Nancy Twine would help her grandmother make her coveted homemade hair care.
 As an adult, disappointed in the natural hair offerings she found on the shelves, Nancy channelled this knowledge to launch Briogeo, a performance-driven line which has everything you need for stronger, healthier hair.